Battle of Xiangji Temple: Battle

 On 13 November, the Tang and Yan armies clashed on the plains to the Northwest of Chang'an by the Xiangji Temple.
 The Tang vanguard were led by Li Siye, who oversaw the infantry from the Anxi and Beiting garrisons.
 Guo Ziyi held command in the central army, with the Shuofang army as his main force, supported by troops from Khotan and others, while Wang Sili commanded the troops of the Guannei headquarters army as the rear support.
 Additionally Pugu Huai'en, a Tang general of Tiele descent, led 4,000 Uyghur cavalry concealed on the eastern flank of the main force serving as an ambush and scouting force.
 The Yan army was led by generals An Shouzhong and Li Guiren, commanding rough 100,000 troops including Yeluohe cavalry (mostly of Khitan, Kumo Xi, and Turkic origin) and the Kelan and Jinglue armies.

 At noon, the Tang army seized the high ground of the hills northwest of Xiangji Temple, stretching their formation over thirty li.
 The Yan forces, placing themselves against the city of Chang'an facing south, arrayed their 100,000 troops over ten li, with cavalry placed on the eastern side of their formation.
-At noon, the rebel general Li Guiren led more than ten thousand cavalry in a charge against the vanguard infantry led by Li Siye.
+At noon, the rebel general Li Guiren led more than ten thousand cavalry in a charge against the infantry vanguard led by Li Siye.
 At the beginning of the battle, the Tang forces were at a disadvantage until Li Siye, bare-chested and wielding a glaive, charged into the Yan formation and killed dozens of rebel soldiers, stabilizing his own formation.
-He then led 2,000 glaive armed troops in repeated charges against the enemy cavalry.
+He then led 2,000 glaive-armed troops in repeated charges against the enemy cavalry.
 The battle became deadlocked, and several thousand of Yan's armored cavalry, commanded by An Shouzhong, attempted a flank attack, intending to encircle the Tang forces by repeating tactics used earlier during the Battle of Qingqu.
 However, this move was anticipated by Guo Ziyi, who had 4,000 Uyghur heavy cavalry hidden on the side and rear, who then charged down from the high ground and significantly damaged the cohesion of the Yan army.

-The Yan army continued to hold their formation until late in the afternoon, until finally collapsing due to high casualties, with 60,000 beheaded and Yan general Zhang Tongru abandoning Chang'an and fleeing east.
+The Yan army continued to hold their formation until late in the afternoon, until finally collapsing due to high casualties, with 60,000 beheaded.
+The Yan general Zhang Tongru then abandoned Chang'an and fled east.